Domenico Dragonetti: Venice 1763-1794

 Dragonetti was born in Venice, Italy of Pietro Dragonetti, a barber and amateur musician, and Caterina Calegari.
 He began playing the guitar and the double bass by himself on his father's instruments.
 He was soon noticed by Doretti, a violinist and composer of ball music, who took him along for public performance in Venice.
 At the age of twelve, he was placed under the tuition of Berini, the best master for the double bass in Venice, who decided after only eleven lessons that he could not teach the boy anything more.
 At the age of thirteen, Dragonetti was appointed principal player at the Opera Buffa in Venice.
 At fourteen he was appointed principal double bass player in the Grand Opera Seria at the San Benedetto theatre.

 When about eighteen, in Treviso, he was invited to join the quartet of the Tommasini, and was noticed by Morosini, procurator of San Marco, who indulged him in auditioning for the admission in the Chapel of San Marco.
 He made a first attempt in 1784, which was lost to Antonio Spinelli.
 He finally joined the institution on 13 September 1787 as the last of the five double bass players of the chapel with a yearly income of 25 ducats.
 He soon became the principal bassist.
 He later was offered a place by the Tsar of Russia, which was declined and got him a salary raise in the chapel.
-He became very famous at the time, started playing solo pieces, which was exceptional at the time for the double bass, and even got elected as of the directors of a musical festival held for the coming of fourteen sovereign princes to the republic of Venice.
+He became very famous at the time, started playing solo pieces, which was exceptional at the time for the double bass, and even got elected as one of the directors of a musical festival held for the coming of fourteen sovereign princes to the republic of Venice.
 One of his concertos was particularly remarked by the queen of Naples.